-Amano Shrimp (Caridina multidentata) Shrimp Species Profile
+Amano Shrimp (Caridina multidentata) Species Profile & Care Guide

 The Amano shrimp will be ok with any range of temperatures and can be kept outside in garden ponds in frost-free areas.